otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/06-state-management/06-state-management.md

 - Acknowledge that you are using **ChatGPT**.
 In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

 ## Task Tahi

+Move the `books` state in the `BookList` component to the `initialState` object in the `src/slices/cartSlice.js` file.
+Update the `BookList.jsx` file to use the `useSelector()` hook to access the `books` state.

+## Task Rua

+In the `src/components` directory, create a new file called `Cart.jsx`.
+In the `Cart.jsx` file, display the total number of items and the total price of the items in the cart.
+Use the `useSelector()` hook to access the `cart` state.

+# Formative Assessment Submission

+Create a new pull request and assign **grayson-orr** to review your practical submission.
+Please do not merge your own pull request.